Portrait of Ekta J. Patel

 Ekta J. Patel

 Hello!
-I recently received my Ph.D. in Environmental Policy with a concentration in Political Science from Duke University.
-My research interests include water governance, environmental resources management, and climate change adaptation.
+I am a Water and Policy Advisor at USAID's Center for Water Security, Sanitation, and Hygiene in Washington, DC.
+I recently completed my PhD in Environmental Policy and Politics at Duke University, where my research centered on global water governance, resource management, and climate change adaptation.
 I apply both quantitative and qualitative methods in my work, including computational text analysis, geospatial analysis, discourses, process tracing, and interviews.

-I have assisted teaching courses on U.S. and global environmental politics, environmental law, and peacebuilding, including co-teaching a seminar on Mapping WASH and COVID-19 in the Middle East and North Africa.
-I have also consulted and conducted research for various organizations, including the U.S. Agency for International Development (USAID), on topics related to water security, food, land, biodiversity, and conflict.
+I have assisted teaching courses on U.S. and global environmental politics, law, and peacebuilding, including co-teaching a seminar on Mapping WASH and COVID-19 in the Middle East and North Africa.
+I have also consulted for various international organizations, including USAID, on topics related to water, food, land, biodiversity, and conflict.

-Prior to Duke, I was a business analyst and product designer at an education technology start-up and received a B.A. in Environmental Science and Public Policy from Harvard University.
-I was born and raised in Nairobi, Kenya and now reside in Durham, NC.
+Prior to Duke, I was a business analyst and product designer at an education technology start-up and received a BA with honors in Environmental Science and Public Policy from Harvard University.
+I was born and raised in Nairobi, Kenya.

 Research